Shark Law Shark Law

 Contact Us Today

-At Herzner Law, LLC, our Cincinnati drug possession lawyer can help you understand your defense options and work to get your charges reduced or dismissed.
+At Shark Law, our Cincinnati drug possession lawyer can help you understand your defense options and work to get your charges reduced or dismissed.
 We will fight to protect your rights and your future.

 Tailored Service, Tenacious Representation, Strong Results

-If you are dealing with a narcotics-related issue, criminal justice attorney Shane Herzner is here to help.
+If you are dealing with a narcotics-related issue, a criminal justice attorney is here to help.
 Please consider contacting our office in Cincinnati, Ohio for a free consultation today: (513) 924-4378.

 • “Shane's ability to navigate the legal process and persuasive arguments in court were instrumental in securing a favorable result.
 I am forever grateful for his representation!”